 Enacted in 1938, the Wagner-O'Day Act established the Committee on Purchases of Blind-Made Products to provide employment opportunities for the blind.
 Legislation sponsored by Senator Jacob K. Javits was signed in 1971, amending and expanding the Wagner-O'Day Act to include persons with other severe disabilities.
-The Act, as amended, became known as the Javits-Wagner-O'Day (JWOD) Act (41 U.S.C. §§8501-8506) and the program's name became the JWOD Program.
-The 1971 amendments also established the federal agency as the Committee for Purchase from People Who Are Blind or Severely Disabled (CPPBSD) to reflect the expanded capabilities of the JWOD Program.
+The Act, as amended, became known as the Javits-Wagner-O'Day (JWOD) Act (41 U.S.C. §§ 8501-8506) and the program's name became the JWOD Program.
+The 1971 amendments also established the federal agency as the Committee for Purchase From People Who Are Blind or Severely Disabled (CPPBSD) to reflect the expanded capabilities of the JWOD Program.
 In 2006, CPPBSD changed the program's name from the JWOD Program to the AbilityOne Program.
-Additionally, the CPPBSD is now known as the U.S. AbilityOne Commission (Commission).
+Additionally, in 2011, the CPPBSD began operating as the U.S. AbilityOne Commission.